Skip to main content

 Goal

-In this step we will extend the configuration file of the previous step so that we get the coordinates and the readable name of Bern Airport in our final data.
+In this step we will extend the btl.conf file of the previous step, so that we get the coordinates and the readable name of Bern Airport in our final data.
 Since we are dealing with just one record, we could manually add it to the data set.
 But what if we wanted to extend our project to other departure airports in the future?
 We'll do it in a generic way by adding another transformer into the action join_departures_airports

 Define join_departures_airports action